Estimated reading time: 2 minutes

 EPC contracts are essential for complex and large-scale projects in the power and energy sectors.
 They streamline the project implementation process by assigning full responsibility to a single contractor.
 This approach ensures efficient management, adherence to timelines, and successful project delivery.

-You may also find an Engineering, Procurement, and Financing Contract (EPF) here.
+- Engineering, Procurement, and Financing Contract (EPF)